CWOA/GTRF/README.md

   * Scikit-learn (http://scikit-learn.org/stable/) - used for randomly segregating training towards cross-fold validation
   * ROS (http://www.ros.org/) - used to interact between main classes and Gazebo and simulate UAV-like properties
   * Gazebo (http://gazebosim.org/) - used to render simulated camera view for UAV downward vision
+  * Hector Quadrotor (http://wiki.ros.org/hector_quadrotor) - used to simulate the UAV agent in simulation within Gazebo

 Getting started
 ------
 * Run the file "src/NavigationModelMultiple.py"
 * To add your own algorithm, edit the file "YourAlgorithm.py"
 * Experiment configurations, constants, etc. can be found in "src/Constants.py"
-* To run via ROS and Gazebo, run the command "roslaunch GTRF navigation_model_multiple.launch"
+* To run via ROS and Gazebo, run the command "roslaunch gtrf navigation_model_multiple.launch" which spawns a simulated UAV, the environment itself (containing 5 target cow models) and runs the file "src/NavigationModelMultiple.py".

 License
 ------